Americans are eating more and more meals prepared outside the home. In fact, a third of Americans eat fast food daily.

 Store-bought plant-based milks often contain additives to preserve freshness and flavor.
 But when you make your own at home, you get to control what goes into your milk — and in turn, your body.

 Make your own almond, cashew, or oat milk with just the touch of the button.
 The Almond Cow will turn any nut, seed, or grain into delicious, homemade, plant-based milk in just minutes.
 One batch makes between five to six cups of milk.
-And there’s no straining or nut milk bags necessary!
+And there are no straining or nut milk bags necessary!
 You don’t even need to soak the nuts beforehand.
 That’s how powerful this machine is.
-(Use the code FOODREVOLUTION15 for a special discount.)
+(Use the code FOODREVOLUTION20 for a special discount.)

 Tell us in the comments: